 Here is the rear of a brand new Nikon 24mm f/1.4G lens:

-And here is all the grease and small dirt specks that I removed from the rear of the lens and lens contacts (the little round balls):
+And here is some of the grease and small dirt specks that I removed from the rear mount of the lens and lens contacts (the little round balls):

 This is quite normal for a new lens and if you see a little bit of grease, it is not an issue.
 However, if you see too much or if there are visible particles on the lens mount, it is best to remove them.